aosabook/500lines/pedometer/chapter.md

 => "1 hr, 59 min, 59 sec"
 ~~~~~~~

-The final method, `limit_1000`, takes a data series, and returns the first 1000 points.
+The final method, `limit_1000`, takes a time series, and returns the first 1000 points.
 We'll see this used in the `upload` view shortly.

 Here we once again see spearation of concerns.
 To keep as much logic as possible out of the view, we use `ViewHelper` to format the data.
 The view's responsibility is to display data, not format it, so we split out the formatting into a separate class.